danielgribel/hg-means/README.md

 `[nb_clusters]`: The list with number of clusters.
 You can pass multiple values, separated by a single space.

 ### Python

-HG-means is also available as a Python package.

-If you use Windows, please install C++ Build tools, which can be downloaded here: https://go.microsoft.com/fwlink/?LinkId=691126

 <!-- Firstly, you should have Cython installed.
 To install Cython, please refer to the official installation page:
 https://cython.readthedocs.io/en/latest/src/quickstart/install.html -->

+HG-means is also available as a Python package.
 To install HG-means, run the following installation command:

 `> python -m pip install hgmeans`

+For Windows users that do not have a C++ compiler, it may be required an installation of C++ Build tools, which can be downloaded here: https://go.microsoft.com/fwlink/?LinkId=691126

 That is it!
 Now, open your Python interface, import the package and create an instance of HG-means.
 To execute it, just call function `Go()` with the corresponding parameters.
 See an example below: